ganesshkumar/obsidian-plugins-stats-ui/posts/2024-12-15-weekly-plugin-updates.md

 ## 🔁 Plugin Updates

 We got 100 plugin updates in the last one week’s time.
-You can see all the plugin updates on [Obsidian Plugin Stats webapp](/updates).
+You can see all the plugin updates on [Obsidian Stats webapp](/updates).